happygoals/takeaways/docs/Introduction to User Experience Design/Presenting the Results.md

 ## Current UI Critique
 * Subjects: Mobile apps, Websites, or a set of paper forms that the user currently uses.
   1. What task is it used for?
     - Interact with UI.
-    - Take UI for a spin so to speak
+    - Take UI for a spin so to speak.
     - If each UI for each UI, you would want to identify the task or task of the users uses it for.
   2. Clicks to complete task
     - An <b>objective</b> measure of performance (How long it takes to complete the task).
   3. What does it well?
     - You could use either <b>objective</b> or <b>subjective</b> measures.
     - Articulate where the needs are being met.
   4. How could it be improved?
     - Systematically analyzing the interfaces that are currently being used.
     - What can you do to improve the user experience?
     - We want to improve the user experience but this requires that <b>we know what the user is already enjoying and build on that</b>.